ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/taxonomyentryfield.md

 ```
 #### String representation

-`$taxonomyEntry` string identifier or empty string if no Taxonomy Entry is selected.
+`taxonomyEntry` string identifier or empty string if no Taxonomy Entry is selected.

 #### Hash format